Gold Making Charges: How to Calculate Making Charges on Gold?

 Factors Influencing Gold Jewellery Making Charges

-Let us look at factors which influence gold jewellery making charges.
+Let us look at factors that influence gold jewellery-making charges.

 The creativity and effort required to make the jewellery depend on the quality and purity of raw gold.
-You can find out the purity of gold by checking the Bureau of Indian Standards (BIS) hallmark.
+The purity of gold can be checked by the Bureau of Indian Standards (BIS) hallmark.

-Gold making charges include the cost of storing, packing, moving, and transporting gold.
+Gold-making charges include the costs of storing, packing, moving, and transporting gold.
 Any delay due to late transportation will also be included in it.

 How To Calculate Gold Making Charges?

-Understanding how the making charges of gold is calculated is important to help you make an informed decision.
+Understanding how the charges for making gold are calculated is important for making an informed decision.
 Gold making charges are calculated in the following 2 ways:

 In this case, the price of gold is fixed per gram.
 Weight of the gold you purchase will be multiplied by the rate to arrive at gold making charges per gram.

-Here the gold making charge is calculated as a percentage of the total value of the gold you purchase.
-The higher the percentage, the more will be the charge.
+Here, the gold making charge is calculated as a percentage of the total value of the gold you purchase.
+The higher the percentage, the higher the charge.

 Gold Jewellery Making Charges Examples

-Let us consider some examples to see how making charges are calculated in real life.
+Let us consider some examples to see how charges are calculated in real life.

 If you buy 10 g of gold and the seller uses a flat rate of Rs.
 500/g to calculate the making charge, then the making charge you will pay is Rs.
 10 x 500 = Rs.
 5000.